About the UMW Partnership

-As we continue to expand our membership and activities, our focus is the development of a watershed management plan and implementation of best management practices.
+As we continue to expand our membership and activities, our focus is the implementation of a watershed management plan and best management practices.
 Additionally, events and other public outreach programs are held to further communities’ awareness of water quality.

 There are numerous issues that the Upper Maumee Watershed Partnership is addressing.
 They include:

 - Commercial/Recreational Navigation

 - Point & Non-Point Source Pollution